 Larry Owens

 I've been imaging the planets and the Moon since the 1960's.
 In the early days it was film, and processing involved late nights in the darkroom with smelly chemicals.
-Today I spend most of my time in a digital darkroom, called PhotoShop.
+Thanks to technology, that’s no longer necessary.

 I also have a somewhat neglected blog.
 Here's the link if you'd like to take a look: